Ditto (1937 film)

 Ditto is a 1937 American short comedy film featuring Buster Keaton.
+The film's copyright was renewed in 1964, and the work will enter the public domain in 2033.

 Plot

 Buster Keaton plays a delivery man who falls in love with one of his customers.
 Little does he know, though, that her twin lives right next door.
+The final sight gag, set in Canada fifteen years later, is a visual reference to the Dionne quintuplets, who are first-name checked on the back of camp chairs in which five supposedly identical women are sitting.